Cheshire East public transport news and notices

 Bus pass applications and replacements

-From 1 July 2020, eligible Cheshire East residents can apply for an older person’s or disabled person’s bus pass via the new Cheshire East Bus Pass Portal.
+Eligible Cheshire East residents can apply for an older person’s or disabled person’s bus pass via the new Cheshire East Bus Pass Portal.
 You can also use the portal to replace lost or damaged cards (£10 fee applies).

-Libraries started a phased reopening from 6 July.
 Please contact the relevant Library to confirm they are open as you will now need to book an appointment for any bus pass related enquiries.
 Information can be found at Cheshire East Council Libraries.
 Please note the Customer Centres at Macclesfield Town Hall and Delamere House remain closed until further notice.

 Due to the ongoing Covid-19 virus pandemic and Government instructions for people to work from home and self-isolate, some of our services continue to be reduced or suspended.
 We are sorry for the inconvenience this may cause and we look forward to reintroducing services as soon as it is safe to do so.